stolostron/rhacm-docs/_pages/getting_started_github.md

 - `git push`: Push your changes upstream.
    **Note:** You must create PRs from the GitHub website after pushing your branch.

-**Tip:** See our [cheat sheet](cheat_github.md) for a complete, chronological rundown of the Git commands and processes we use from start to finish when working on an issue.

 Remember, we try to keep our process simple, streamlined, and efficient.
 Git has many powerful and potentially dangerous commands.
 Our motto is:

 _We git pull, git add, git commit, and git push.
 We don't git crazy._